dfuse-io/dkafka/README.md

   * `auth`: array of strings corresponding to the authorizations given to the action (who signed it?)
   * `input`: bool, if true, the action is top-level (declared in the transaction, not a consequence of another action)
   * `notif`: bool, if true, the action is a 'notification' (receiver!=account)
+  * `executed`: bool, if true, the action was executed successfully (including the error handling of a failed deferred transaction as a SOFTFAIL)
   * `scheduled`: bool, if true, the action was scheduled (delayed or deferred)
   * `trx_action_count`: number of actions within that transaction
   * top5`_trx_actors`: array of the 5 most recurrent actors in a transaction (useful for big transactions with lots of actions)